tlong314/currencyUp.js/README.md

 ## License

-upcurrency.js is available for use under the MIT License.
+UpCurrency is available for use under the MIT License.